-My research interests center on rock fracture, surface processes, soils, weathering and landscape evolution on Earth.
-I have a particular interest in mechanical weathering and natural rock fracture in the context of surface processes.
+My research interests center on rock fracture, surface processes, soils, weathering, Critical Zone Sciences, and Quaternary landscape evolution on Earth – all in the context of climate change.
+I have a particular interest in natural rock fracture in the context of surface processes.
 See this 18 min video for an overview.
-I study both stress-loading processes like thermal cycling (Eppesetal2016); as well as how the mechanics of subcritical cracking – the type of cracking that likely drives all weathering – translates into measurable weathering (EppesandKeanini2017; Eppesetal2020) and geomorphic phenomena like rock erosion, river incision or exfoliation (e.g. Shobe et al., 2017; Eppes et al., 2018; Collins et al., 2018).
-I also have a strong interest in the late Quaternary geology of the southern San Juan mountains and Piedmont of the southeastern United States.
-My students and I use soils to map and date surficial deposits like alluvial fans and terraces; and put the results in the context of climate change on Earth.
+Using field observations (ala Eppes et al., 2024), instrumentation and laboratory analyses, I study both stress-loading processes like thermal cycling (Eppesetal2016); as well as how the mechanics of subcritical cracking – the type of cracking that likely drives all weathering – translates into measurable weathering (EppesandKeanini2017; Shaanan et al., 2023) and geomorphic phenomena like rock erosion, river incision or exfoliation (e.g. Shobe et al., 2017; Eppes et al., 2018; Collins et al., 2018).
+I am also intererested in how warming climates will impact rock fracturing overall (Eppesetal2020).

 I am always looking for good students for any of these graduate degree programs: MS in Earth Sciences; PhD in Geography; and PhD in INES – a joint program with Civil Engineering.
 TA positions are currently available.